 The pilot interviews carried out so far have largely confirmed the main conclusions of the literature review.
-The five clinicians interviewed by the research team have confirmed the mixed opinions - both positive and negative - about the development of new technologies in the field of health and social care.
+The clinicians interviewed by the research team have confirmed the mixed opinions - both positive and negative - about the development of new technologies in the field of health and social care.
 A common concern is about the need for more articulated forms of coordination of the different stakeholders and need to improve the diffusion of information among the different target groups.
-The good practices mentioned in the text and summarised in the annex also confirm the main challenges to address worries and preoccupation about the diffusion of new technologies in the field.
-The evidence collected so far proves it is crucial to inform all the stakeholders on the potential impact of new technologies for more effective health and social care.
-It is also important to allow the development of open forms of governance where different practitioners and stakeholders may contribute to the management of robots and digital technologies.
+The good practices mentioned in the text (and detailed in Boxes from 1 to 5 in the annex) also confirm the main challenges to address worries and preoccupation about the diffusion of new technologies in the field, while they also show the potential impact of a more participatory approach to the diffusion of robotic technologies.